jdx/mise/README.md

 - **No shims** - shims (used by asdf) cause problems, they break `which node`, and add overhead.
 We don't use them.
 - **Better UX** - asdf is full of strange UX decisions (like `asdf plugin add` but also `asdf install`).
 We've taken care to make rtx easy to use.
 - **Fuzzy matching and aliases** - no need to specify exact version numbers like with asdf.
-- **One command install** - No need to manually install each plugin, just run `rtx install --all` and it will install all the plugins you need.
+- **One command install** - No need to manually install each plugin, just run `rtx install` and it will install all the plugins you need.

 ## Quickstart